lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 .. image::   vlc-input-codecs.png

 To view your hotkey settings use the  :guilabel:`Hotkeys` tab.
 The column :guilabel:`Action` describes what your keyboard shortcut will do.
 The Column :guilabel:`Hotkey` is the keyboard shortcut to do what is said in the :guilabel:`Action` column.
 To change your keyboard shortcut double click on the shortcut in the :guilabel:`Hotkey` column and press the keyboard combination you want to set it to.
 To change what scrolling vertically does for use the :guilabel:`Mouse wheel vertical axis control` menu.
+To search for a hotkey for a particular option enter it in the :guilabel:`Search` field.

 .. image:: vlc-pref-hotkeys.png